chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 Other tips
 --------------------------

-Use the ``Visibility`` options to get the ID of an element easily on the GUI:
+Use the ``Visibility`` options to get the ID of an element or a physical group easily on the GUI:
 	* ``Tools > Options > Mesh > Tab: Visibility``
 	* Check the adequate boxes (for example ``1D element labels`` for points, etc.)
 	* Choose the label type in the drop-down menu ``Label type`` (for example ``Elementary entity tag``).